|Color||Mostly gray in color with white, silver, green or iridescent blue scales.|

 |Appearance||Slender, with wings and six, thin legs.|

 Hot, humid environments are preferred.
-Typically strong infestations are location near a body of water such as lakes, ponds, swamps, and marshes.
+Typically strong infestations are in a location near a body of water such as lakes, ponds, swamps, and marshes.
 If they find standing water to breed in, it could mean several generations of mosquitoes.

 After the female mosquito obtains a blood meal, she lays eggs directly on or near water, soil or at the base of some plants in places that may fill with water.
 The eggs can survive dry conditions for a few months and will hatch when they are exposed to water.
-After hatching, larva live in the water and feed while developing into the third state of life, the pupa stage.
-The pupa also live in water, but no longer feeds.
+After hatching, larva lives in the water and feed while developing into the third stage of life, the pupa stage.
+The pupa also lives in water, but no longer feeds.
 In two to seven days, the mosquito emerges from its pupal case.
 The adult mosquito emerges onto the water’s surface and flies away, ready to begin another life cycle.
 A life cycle typically takes up two weeks, but depending on conditions, it can range from four days to as long as a month.

 Mosquito Bites & Disease Transmission